kaelspencer/MMM-PaprikaMenu/README.md

 |updateInterval     |How often, in minutes, to query Paprika.<br><br>Type: `int`<br>Default: `60` minutes|
 |updateFadeSpeed    |How quickly to fade out and back in the module upon update.<br><br>Type: `int`<br>Default: `500`|

-Here is an example of an entry in `config.js`
+Here is an example of an entry in `config.js`.
+Take note of `snackDisplay` and `mealSortOrder`.
+Here, we use the snack entries as a reminder of things we need to do to prepare for future meals, e.g., thaw meat. `snackDisplay` changes what appears, and `mealSortOrder` moves the snack entries to the top of the list for that day.
 ```
 {
     module: "MMM-PaprikaMenu",